jay-314/Scram-2/README.md

 </p>

 ## Project Points
-- Refactored legacy gameplay and networking systems for scalability and iteration speed
+- Refactored legacy gameplay and networking for scalability and iteration speed
-- Upgraded multiplayer architecture using Photon Bolt and Fusion
+- Upgraded multiplayer foundation using Photon Bolt and Fusion
 - Improved performance, state synchronization, and multiplayer physics
 - Rebalanced asymmetric PvP systems based on live production lessons
 - Streamlined project structure for faster development and testing